Queerala: Case studies and research

-Engagement with Faith Groups
+Engagement with faith groups

 Considering the challenges faced by most LGBTIQ persons from the faith and sexuality, Queerala engages with various faith based collectives like NCCI (Nation Council of Churches in India) for dialogues on Inclusive Churches, Faith versus Sexuality etc.

 Projects

 Wiki Loves Pride: LGBT Edit-a-thon

-A one-day program organised in collaboration with Wikimedia India Chapter, the edit-at-hon enabled its participants to include LGBT related articles and terminologies to Wikipedia, both in Malayalam and English.
+A one-day program organised in collaboration with Wikimedia India Chapter, the edit-athon enabled its participants to include LGBT related articles and terminologies to Wikipedia, both in Malayalam and English.